-This year, the vernal equinox falls on Tuesday, March 20.
-Are day and night equal today?
+This year, the vernal equinox falls on Wednesday, March 20.
+Are day and night equal on this day?
 Does the Sun rise exactly east and set exactly west?
 Learn about the March equinox from Bob Berman, Almanac astronomer.

 Why Does the Spring Equinox Fall on Different Dates?